luizaguerra/mars-tests/README.md

 `https://api.mars.spacexcompanion.app/v1/weather/latest`

-In the second endpoint, I checked the specific keys (average, minimum, maximum) for wind speeds.
+In the second endpoint, I checked if the body returned match with the fixture provided (`mars-weather-first-measure.json`).

 Because it is an open government API, authentication is not required.